 The prerequisites to take the certification exam with most agencies include the following:

 - High School Diploma or GED

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 30 Successful Blood Draws

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has examination materials based on their credentialing exams.
 Be sure to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the national certification exam.